AbhiramBorra/FakeYelpReviewsDetection/README.md

 Our research seeks to offer an approach for detecting false Yelp reviews.
 We anticipate that our attempts will contribute to strengthen customer trust in hotel management.

+**WRITE UP**

+**Methods:**
+	Libraries:
+      Pandas: Used to load the data set, and manipulate it
+      NumPy: Numerical operations
+      Matplotlib: Data visualization during preprocessing
+      Seaborn: Data visualization during preprocessing
+      Ntlk: Preprocessing textual data
+      BeautifulSoup: Process HTML-based data
+      TF-IDF Vectorizor: Conver textual data into numerical data
+      Keras: Neural Network building
+      Sklearn: Hyperparameter tuning and model evaluation

+**Data Preparation and Exploration**
+      **Data Loading**
+        We began by loading our dataset titled "Labelled Yelp Dataset.csv" from Google Drive into a pandas DataFrame.

+      **Data Exploration**
+        We employed Matplotlib and Seaborn libraries to visualize the data.

+      **Data Preprocessing**
+        **Data cleaning**
+          Based on the relations discovered during Data Exploration, we used the pandas library to manipulate the data set and drop columns.
+          We employed the scikit-learn library's TfidfVectorizer class to convert text data(reviews) into TF-IDF features for machine learning.
+This process transformed the textual information into a matrix of TF-IDF characteristics suitable for analysis.

+      **Machine Learning Models**

+      **Neural Network Model (Initial Model)**
+        We constructed a neural network model using Keras.
+The model’s input layer had 20 neurons and the ‘relu’ activation function.
+The model included 2 dense hidden layers with neurons of 75 and 15 and the ‘relu’ activation function.
+The final layer used a single node and the ‘sigmoid’ activation function for binary classification, and we utilized stochastic gradient descent (SGD) optimization.

+      **Train-Test Split**
+        We divided the dataset into training and testing sets using the train_test_split function.
+90% of the data was allocated for training the machine learning model, and the remaining 10% was used to evaluate its performance.

+      **Model Training and Evaluation**
+        The neural network model was trained for 50 epochs on the training data.
+We evaluated the model's performance by calculating the Mean Squared Error (MSE) for both the training and testing datasets.

+      **Hyperparameter Tuning**
+        We conducted hyperparameter tuning to optimize the neural network model's performance.
+Using GridSearchCV, we explored different combinations of hyperparameters such as the number of hidden layers, number of nodes per layer, activation functions, and optimizers.

 Contributions :
 Group members -
 Abhi Borra,	aborra@ucdavis.edu